The fundamentals of App Store submission and why it matters

-From the initial plans to writing card descriptions, ensuring your app is submitted successfully to either App Store should always be your top priority.
+From the initial plans to writing card descriptions, ensuring your App Store submission success should always be your top priority.

-If you don’t, you could easily end up in the situation where months of hard work is brought to a halt as your app is rejected.
+If not, you could easily end up in the situation where months of hard work is brought to a halt as your app is rejected.
 You’re faced with weeks, even months of delays (and the costs associated) as you desperately try to understand where you’ve gone wrong.

 While approaching a good developer for advice should always be a consideration, we’ve cut right to the chase giving you 7 simple steps to follow…